structureddynamics/OSF-Datasets-Management-Tool/README.md

 ```

-Once the DSF and the structWSF-PHP-API are downloaded and properly installed on your server, you then have to configure some key DSF settings.
-The global DSF configuration options are defined at the top of the `sync.ini` file, under the `[config]` section.
+Once the DMT and the structWSF-PHP-API are downloaded and properly installed on your server, you then have to configure some key DMT settings.
+The global DMT configuration options are defined at the top of the `sync.ini` file, under the `[config]` section.
 Here is the list of options you can configure:

 *   `structwsfFolder`